 The arrival of containerized software has drastically changed the landscape of web hosting, and web application provides.
 The simplification and speed that comes with containers make deploying services like websites so efficient that the traditional model of dedicated servers running specific web-based software is almost obsolete.
 This being said, there will always be a place for virtual server projects and dedicated servers handling specific tasks like HIPAA compliant hosting services.

 Docker is a containerization software that is used for automating the deployment and management of applications within an isolated environment.
 This software allows us to "pack" and ship an application, along with all of its needed files, libraries, and dependencies, into a "docker container".
 That container can then be easily ported to any Linux system that contain cgroups support within the kernel, and provides a container management environment.
 Docker is one of several containerization implementations (not to be confused with virtualization) based on this cgroups mechanisms built into the Linux kernel.

 Minikube is the name of a software program written in Go, which can build a local Kubernetes cluster on a single host.
 It uses a meager amount of resources to run a mini Kubernetes deployment.
 Minikube is mainly used for testing purposes using different scenarios or versions of Kubernetes

 Before we begin, let's describe what Docker is.
-Docker is a set of virtualization tools that allows us to create, test, and deploy containerized applications quickly and easily.
+Docker is a set of virtualization tools that allows us to create, test, and deploy containerized applications quickly and easily on a dedicated server.
 It has become very popular and used almost everywhere in our daily lives.
-Thanks to containerization, we can quickly launch applications on different platforms utilizing small bundles which contain all the needed packages, libraries and configuration file to run an application.
+Thanks to containerization, we can quickly launch applications on different private cloud host platforms utilizing small bundles which contain all the needed packages, libraries and configuration file to run an application.
 These docker packages communicate via established network channels.